 Agencies should designate emergency employees who are critical to agency operations in dismissal or closure situations.
 Each agency head has the discretion to identify and designate those employees that he or she judges to be necessary to continue agency operations in any given emergency situation.
 There are no standard definitions or categories in this regard, and agency heads (or their designees, as applicable) are free to make such determinations based on the agency's unique mission requirements and/or circumstances.
 The designation of emergency employees may vary according to the particular nature of an exigency.
-Such designations should be part of an agency's emergency response/continuity of operations plans and should be prepared to support and sustain agency operations in an emergency.
+Such designations should be part of an agency's emergency response/continuity of operations plans and should be communicated (preferably well in advance) to emergency employees, so that they can be prepared to support and sustain agency operations in an emergency.